gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### completeUpload
-This will complete the upload process.
-After successfully uploading file, you can call this operation to complete the upload process.
+Completes the upload process.
+After successfully uploading a file, call this API to finish the upload process.

 ```golang